achalkmr01/Curriculum_Vitae/README.md

 Project Description
 This app is for student asking their doubts by posting questions, images with their classmates, according to the subject they can post their doubt in that particular subject and accordingly teachers are assigned to the classes and they will monitor the posted questions by the students and verify them.

-*Duration    From: Mar 2021To: Current11 months
+*Duration    From: Mar 2021To: Current  11 months

 *Plateform    UBUNTU 21.04

-*Languages   Java, SpringBoot, reactJs, ReactNative, MySql *Role       Test Engineer
+*Languages   Java, SpringBoot, reactJs, ReactNative, MySql

+*Role       Test Engineer

 *Responsibilities